-This scholarship is established in honor of Dr. Edgar J. Helms, the founder of Goodwill Industries, who devoted his life to creating opportunities for individuals to better themselves through skill development accompanied by a solid work ethic.
-This need-based scholarship provides financial assistance to students who have demonstrated academic success at Helms College and need financial resources to cover cost of education.
+This scholarship is established in honor of Peter Vossenberg, who taught Culinary Arts at Helms College, to increase the opportunities for individuals to better themselves through skill development accompanied by a solid work ethic.
+This need-based scholarship provides financial assistance to new students and students who have demonstrated academic success at Helms College and need financial resources to cover the cost of education in all schools of study.

-To qualify for this scholarship, the applicant must have exhausted of all federal financial aid, including the Federal Pell Grant, Subsidized and Unsubsidized Stafford Loans, and PLUS Loans, as applicable.
+To qualify for this scholarship, the applicant must have exhausted all federal financial aid, including the Federal Pell Grant, Subsidized and Unsubsidized Stafford Loans, as applicable.
 The applicant must also maintain satisfactory academic progress and demonstrate commitment to achieving educational goals.